Jean-BaptisteRamette/ccomp/README.md

 > Note: `swp rX, rD` is a chasm extension generating the appropriate code needed to swap 2 registers.

+## VI - Contributing

+Contributions are absolutely welcome !
+They can come as bug-reports, bug-fixes, features, documentation or just ideas, that I will be pleased to integrate to chasm !

+### 1. Bug-reports
+Please provide a minimal reproducible example of the bug, and explain it the best you can if you want it to be fixed quickly

+### 2. Pull-requests
+I am sure this project is suitable for beginners to write some of their first PRs and that there are good-first-issues here and there.
+If you have any question about the code base or difficulty on an issue you want to fix, do not hesitate to contact me.

+Please, state clearly what you added, and follow the already existing code style.

+Finally more important PRs will not be merged if they do not come with unit-tests associated.

 ## License